The Yaws Disease and a Spirochete Named Treponema

 Azithromycin is the preferred treatment for yaws today because it's often effective and well tolerated, it's taken orally, and it's easy for caregivers to administer.
 It doesn't work for everyone with the disease, though.
 Fortunately, another treatment is available.
 A single dose of benzathine penicillin is very often an effective cure for the disease.
 It has some disadvantages, however.
 The medication must be given as an intramuscular injection by trained caregivers.
 In addition, administration by injection is often not well accepted by young patients.
 In some people the drug causes an allergic reaction.

-Unfortunately, if treatment is started after serious tissue damage has occured, some of the effects of yaws may be irreversible.
+Unfortunately, if treatment is started after serious tissue damage has occurred, some of the effects of yaws may be irreversible.
 The treatment can destroy the bacteria and prevent further damage, however.

 Eradicating the Disease